On Local Overidentification and Efficiency Gains in Modern Causal Inference and Data Combination: Conclusion

 \section{Conclusion}

 This paper develops a unified framework for analyzing local identification in modern causal inference by explicitly linking structural models to their corresponding observable statistical models.
-We show that the general treatment model under unconfoundedness is locally just identified.
-In this case, all regular, asymptotically linear estimators are first-order equivalent, and the semiparametric efficiency bound is degenerate.
+We show that the general nonparametric treatment model under unconfoundedness is locally just identified; consequently, all regular, asymptotically linear estimators are first-order equivalent, and the influence functions are all first-order equivalent to the efficient influence function.
 In contrast, models that are locally overidentified—such as those involving negative controls or long-term causal inference—allow for efficiency improvements and enable nontrivial specification tests.

 These results highlight the central role of local overidentification in modern causal analysis.
 When developing new causal models, it is essential to carry out an explicit model identification analysis.
-If the model is locally just identified, effort should focus on higher-order properties of regular estimators, since first-order efficiency is degenerate.
-When feasible, it is preferable to formulate locally overidentified models, which permit the construction of efficient estimators, support specification testing, and yield richer empirical content.
+If the model is locally just identified, effort should focus on higher-order properties of regular estimators as they are all first-order equivalent.
+When feasible, it is preferable to formulate locally overidentified models, which permit the construction of semiparametric efficient estimators, support specification testing with non-trivial powers, and yield richer empirical content.

+For future research, the framework could be extended to accommodate dependent data structures and, for example, to investigate event study approaches to causal inference in time series settings \citep{linton2007quantilogram,han2016cross}.